Design

 objects to a pool.
 It is left to classes implementing this interface to

 establish the pooling algorithm to be used.
-Several Pooler
+Several Poolers are

 provided with PooliT that offer simple pooling strategies -- like

 have not been used for an extended period of time.
-Pooler
+Poolers

 provided with PooliT can be found in the

 should not be tied to a particular class to be pooled.
-Pooler
+Poolers

 are meant to be able to pool any type of object, and should only be concerned